stathismor/bit-pong/README.md

 `$ yarn start`

-`parcel` will automatically open the game in your default browser.
+`parcel` will automatically open the game in your default browser, running on your local `Node.js` server.

 ## Deploy